symeonp/forty-jekyll-theme/_posts/2017-09-17-fuzzing-winafl.md

 If you haven't played around with WinAFL, it's a massive fuzzer created by Ivan (Google's Project Zero) based on the <a href="http://lcamtuf.coredump.cx/afl/">lcumtuf's AFL</a>
 which uses DynamoRIO to measure code coverage and the Windows API for memory and process creation.
-<a href="https://twitter.com/0vercl0k">Axel Souchet</a> has been activily contributing features such as <a href="https://github.com/ivanfratric/winafl/commit/691dc760690750752054794891f75fbce50fee56">corpus minimization</a>, latest afl stable builds, <a href="https://github.com/ivanfratric/winafl/commit/8aa1e138dd0284b1da5c844c5d21fc5ebe5d1c45">persistent execution mode</a> which will cover on the next blog post and the finally the <a href="https://github.com/ivanfratric/winafl/commit/992a68ba34df152e07453f0b592ff79aa8d4de9a">afl-tmin</a> tool.
+<a href="https://twitter.com/0vercl0k">Axel Souchet</a> has been actively contributing features such as <a href="https://github.com/ivanfratric/winafl/commit/691dc760690750752054794891f75fbce50fee56">corpus minimization</a>, latest afl stable builds, <a href="https://github.com/ivanfratric/winafl/commit/8aa1e138dd0284b1da5c844c5d21fc5ebe5d1c45">persistent execution mode</a> which will cover on the next blog post and the finally the <a href="https://github.com/ivanfratric/winafl/commit/992a68ba34df152e07453f0b592ff79aa8d4de9a">afl-tmin</a> tool.

 We will start by creating a test harness which will allow us to fuzz some parsing functionality within the library, calculate the coverage, minimise the test cases and finish by kicking off the fuzzer and triage the findings.
-Lastly, thanks to <a href="https://twitter.com/mkolsek">Mitja Kolsek</a> from <a href="https://0patch.com">0patch</a> for prividing the patch which will see how one can use the 0patch to patch this issue!
+Lastly, thanks to <a href="https://twitter.com/mkolsek">Mitja Kolsek</a> from <a href="https://0patch.com">0patch</a> for providing the patch which will see how one can use the 0patch to patch this issue!

 Using the above steps, I've managed to find a NULL pointer dereference on the <code>msxml6!DTD::findEntityGeneral</code> function, which I reported to Microsoft but got rejected as this is not a security issue.
-Fair enough, indeed the crash is crap, yet hopefully somebody might find interesting the techiniques I followed!
+Fair enough, indeed the crash is crap, yet hopefully somebody might find interesting the techniques I followed!

 <h2>The Harness</h2>